Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Methods

 \section{Methods}

-We introduce two main models: \emph{LLM2VEC4CXR}, a specialized LLM encoder for radiology reports, and \emph{LLM2CLIP4CXR}, which integrates this encoder with a vision backbone in a two-tower CLIP-style framework.
-Our approach adapts general-domain methods, LLM2VEC~\cite{llm2vec} and LLM2CLIP~\cite{llm2clip}, specifically for the clinical domain.
-An overview of the proposed framework is shown in \Cref{fig:overview}.
+We introduce two main models: \emph{LLM2VEC4CXR}, a specialized LLM encoder for CXR reports, and \emph{LLM2CLIP4CXR}, which integrates this encoder with a vision backbone in a two-tower CLIP-style framework.
+An overview of the proposed framework is shown in \cref{fig:overview}.